bmabsout/Thesis/src/chapters/03_encoding_intentionality_new.typ

 - The $and^(-1)$ (harmonic mean) creates a conservative trade-off.
 Because of the priority offset, the `efficiency` objective only becomes influential once the `tracking` objective is already well-fulfilled.

 ==== Optimistic Signals <def:optimistic_signals>
 Sometimes, an agent has multiple ways to achieve a goal, and success in any one of them is sufficient.
 This is common in systems with redundant components or multiple valid solutions.
-The FPL $or$ operator is designed for these scenarios.
+The #abbrv.FPL $or$ operator is designed for these scenarios.

-Consider a robot equipped with two independent localization systems: a satellite-based GPS and a vision-based SLAM system.
+Consider a robot equipped with two independent localization systems: a satellite-based #abbrv.GPS and a vision-based #abbrv.SLAM system.
 The robot is considered well-localized if *either* system is confident.
 We can express this as:

 $ phi_"localization" = "gps" or_0 "slam" $

 Here's the breakdown:
-- If the GPS has a strong signal ($"gps" = 0.95$) but the camera is occluded ($"slam" = 0.1$), the overall fulfillment $u(phi_"localization") approx 0.79$.
+- If the #abbrv.GPS has a strong signal ($"gps" = 0.95$) but the camera is occluded ($"slam" = 0.1$), the overall fulfillment $u(phi_"localization") approx 0.79$.
 The robot correctly assesses that it is well-localized.
 - This allows the agent to opportunistically rely on whichever system is performing better at any given moment, without being penalized for the poor performance of the other.

 This sub-formula can then be part of a larger objective, such as navigating to a goal: